Neoclassicism: Neoclassicism and totalitarian regimes

 The Nazis suppressed Germany's vibrant avant-garde culture once they gained control of the government in 1933.
 Albert Speer was set as Adolf Hitler's architectural advisor in 1934, and he tried to create an architecture that would both reflect the perceived unity of the German people and act as backdrop to the Nazis' expressions of power.
 The Nazis' approach to architecture was riddled with contradictions: while Hitler and Speer's plans for reordering Berlin aspired to imitate imperial Rome, in rural contexts Nazi buildings took inspiration from local vernaculars, trying to channel an 'authentic' German spirit.
 When it come to fine art, the Nazis created the term 'Degenerate art' for Modern art, a kind of art which to them was 'un-German', 'Jewish' or 'Communist'.
 The Nazis hated modern art and linked it to 'Cultural Bolshevism', the conspiracy theory that art (or culture broadly) was controlled by a leftist Jewish cabal seeking to destroy the aryan race.
 Hitler's war on Modern art mostly consisted of an exhibition that tried to discredit Modern artists, called the 'Degenerate Art exhibition' (Die Ausstellung "Entartete Kunst").
 This exhibition was displayed next to the Great Exhibition of German Art, which consisted of artworks that the Nazis approved of.
 This way, the visitors of both exhibitions could compare the art labeled by the regime as 'good' and 'bad'.
 With a similar attitude, the regime closed in 1931 the Bauhaus, an avant-garde art school in Dessau that was extremely influential post-war.
 It reopened in Berlin in 1932, but was closed again in 1933.

 Compared to Germany and the Soviet Union, in Italy the avant-garde contributed to state architecture.
 Classical architecture was also an influence, echoing Benito Mussolini's far cruder attempts to create links between his Fascist regime and ancient Rome.
 Some Italian architects tried to create fusions between Modernism and Classicism, like Marcello Piacentini with the Sapienza University of Rome, or Giuseppe Terragni with Casa del Fascio in Como.

 In Romania, towards the late 1930s, influenced by the Autocratic tendency of King Carol II, multiple state buildings were erected.
-They were Neoclassical, many very similar with what was popular in the same years in Fascist Italy.
+They were Neoclassical, many very similar to what was popular in the same years in Fascist Italy.
 Examples in Bucharest include the University Rectorate and Law Faculty Building (Bulevardul Mihail Kogălniceanu no. 36–46), the Kretzulescu Apartment Building (Calea Victoriei no. 45), the CFR Building (Bulevardul Dinicu Golescu no. 38) or the Victoria Palace (Piața Victoriei no. 1).
 The Royal Palace, whose interiors are mostly done in a neo-Adam style, stands out by being more decorated, a little closer to the architecture before World War I.